zoffixznet/IOwesomeness/Action-Plan/header.md

 - `IO::Handle.seek` / `.seek` — all method names are referenced with a `.`
 before their name, which is optionally preceded by the type.
 - `&seek` — all subroutine names are referenced with a `&` before their name.
+- `words` — if neither a type, nor dot, nor `&` preceeds the name, it's meant to include all methods and subroutines with that name.
 - `$*SPEC` — functionality common to `IO::Spec::*` types, is referred to using `$*SPEC` variable and means all `IO::Spec::*` types that implement a method or feature are proposed for change.